Why Small Classes?

 Linden often attracts public school students who find themselves unsupported, or bored and unchallenged when their teachers simply don’t have enough time to devote to their needs.
 “Let’s not forget that removing boys from the equation is key to student success in an all-girls environment,” says Janice, “as boys can demand all of the teacher’s attention, leaving girls to grapple with their lessons on their own, or fall through the cracks.”

 Linden parents Brian Klunder and Melanie Hickey (who is also a former Linden student) share this perspective.
-“We see the benefits of Linden's kindergarten program with its small class size on a daily basis.
-Thanks to the individualized attention she receives, our 5-year-old is making significant strides with her reading and writing, has the opportunity to do multifaceted science and art projects, interacts well with her classmates, and most importantly, loves school.”
+“We see the benefits of Linden's program with its small class size on a daily basis.
+Thanks to the individualized attention she receives, our daughter is making significant strides with her reading and writing, has the opportunity to do multifaceted science and art projects, interacts well with her classmates, and most importantly, loves school.”

 We invite you to explore the top 10 ways girls benefit from Linden’s small classes: